Category Archives: Tadejin Blog

 Top 5 Highlights for Nature Lovers in the Boka Kotor Bay

-The Old Town of Kotor, its fortifications and nearby villages have been widely publicized since Kotor made it to the list of Lonely Planet’s top picks to visit in 2016.
+The Old Town of Kotor, its fortifications, and the surrounding villages have been widely publicized ever since Kotor repeatedly appeared on Lonely Planet’s lists of top places to visit.

 View from Orjen; Photo: Miljan Novaković